NYULibraries/sdr-documentation/accessioning-workflow.md

 ### a.
 Calculating bounding boxes for `solr_geom` field

 All GeoBlacklight records require a bounding box.
 There are a lot of ways to generate this data, but you will probably want to do that automatically if your collection has many kinds of shapefiles or GeoTIFFs that cover many different areas.
 GDAL is useful for this. **SdrFriend** provides a wrapper over GDAL, and a utility for generating `solr_geom` syntax bounding boxes, given a Shapefile.
-Note that the Shapefile should be in EPSG:4326 (WGS 84) CRS.
+Note that the Shapefile should be in EPSG:4326 (WGS84) CRS before running the command.

 ```bash
 rake gdal:bounding[/path/to/file.shp]